Delapouite/kakoune-buffers/README.md

 Use `buffer-first` and `buffer-last` to move to the ends of the list.

 To delete all buffers except the current one, use `buffer-only` or the more destructive `buffer-only!` version.
+You can also delete all buffers except the ones in the same dir as the current buffer with `buffer-only-directory`.

 All this commands are grouped in a dedicated *menu* that can be triggered with `mode-buffers`.